 The Company's net loss is equivalent to net loss attributable to common stockholders for all periods presented.
 Basic net loss per share is calculated by dividing the net loss by the weighted-average number of common shares outstanding during the period, without consideration of potentially dilutive securities.
 Diluted net loss per share is computed by dividing the net loss by the weighted-average number of common shares and potentially dilutive securities outstanding for the period.
 For purposes of the diluted net loss per share calculation, options to purchase common stock, shares purchasable under the ESPP and common stock subject to repurchase related to options early exercised are considered to be potentially dilutive securities.
-Basic and diluted net loss per share is presented in conformity with the two-class method required for participating securities as the shares issued upon the early exercise of stock options subject to repurchase are considered to be participating securities because holders of such shares have non-forfeitable dividend rights in the event a dividend is paid on common stock.
+Basic and diluted net loss per share is presented in conformity with the two-class method required for participating securities because holders of such shares have non-forfeitable dividend rights in the event a dividend is paid on common stock.
 The Company's participating securities do not have a contractual obligation to share in the Company's losses.
 As such, the net loss was attributed entirely to common stockholders.
 As the Company has reported a net loss for all periods presented, diluted net loss per common share is the same as basic net loss per common share for those periods, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.